 The swipe-to-delete gesture of Google Play Music has recently been heavily criticized.
 It’s been described as the reason they “switched back to Spotify” by some users.
 Some even reported to be “scarred” by the issue.
-Ongoing through the reviews on Google Play Store we did see that it is one of the main talking points about Play Music.
+Ongoing through the reviews on Google Play Store, we did see that it is one of the main talking points about Play Music.
 The good news is that the latest update from earlier this week appears to have finally solved the problem.

-Though in the latest version 8.5.6542-1.Y only one improvement is mentioned as “bug fixes”, it’s been confirmed by several users that the swipe-to-delete gesture has been fixed as well.
+Though in the latest version 8.5.6542-1.Y, only one improvement is mentioned as “bug fixes”, it’s been confirmed by several users that the swipe-to-delete gesture has been fixed as well.

 This gesture allowed users to delete songs in a playlist or remove them from the queue.
-It did sound like a good idea on the book but as a result of this quick-fire way to remove a track rather than tapping the options button the users would often end up deleting songs by mistake while trying to scroll through a playlist.
+It did sound like a good idea on the book but as a result of this quick-fire way to remove a track rather than tapping the options button, the users would often end up deleting songs by mistake while trying to scroll through a playlist.

-Apart from the recent update, it is really a good time to get involved with Google Play Music as Google is currently offering four months of free service for the new subscribers.
+Apart from the recent update, it is really a good time to get involved with Google Play Music as Google is currently offering four months of free service for new subscribers.